-Region: Three TSOs agreed on the establishment of the Regional Security Coordinator21.
-November 2019. / SEE Energy News
+Region: Three TSOs agreed on the establishment of the Regional Security Coordinator, SEE Energy News

 The three electricity transmission system operators (TSOs) – Bulgarian ESO, Greek ADMIE and Romanian Transelectrica (Romania) have agreed on the establishment of a new Regional Security Coordinator (RSC) for southeastern Europe.